vercel-labs/slacker/README.md

 You can also deploy your own version of this bot using Zeplo, Vercel, and Upstash.

-### Step 1: Create Slack App + Env Vars
+### Step 1: Create Slack App + Securing Env Vars
 1. Navigate to [api.slack.com/apps](https://api.slack.com/apps) and click on "Create New App".
 2. Select "From scratch" and input `Hacker News Bot` as the name of your app.
-3. ...and, voilà!
-There you have it:
+3. Voilà!
+You've just created your Slack app.
+Here, you'll receive two env vars that will be used in the code to verify requests from Slack:
+   - `SLACK_SIGNING_SECRET`: this is the value of "Signing Secret" in the screenshot below
+   - `SLACK_VERIFICATION_TOKEN`: this is the value of "Verification Token" in the screenshot below

 ![CleanShot 2022-07-25 at 02 16 31](https://user-images.githubusercontent.com/28986134/180720201-816f985d-774b-41fe-8cf5-b87f730d77d2.png)

-Here you'll receive two env vars – `SLACK_SIGNING_SECRET` and `SLACK_VERIFICATION_TOKEN` – both of which will be used to verify requests from Slack.

 For added security, we recommmend you set up a `CRON_JOB_OAUTH_TOKEN` to secure your cron requests from Zeplo.
 You can generate a random token [here](https://generate-secret.vercel.app/).